aws-samples/sagemaker-studio-mlflow-integration/README.md

-# Secure MLFlow in AWS with native AWS services
+# Secure MLflow in AWS with native AWS services

 ## Custom authentication and authorization on MLFlow